telerik/kendo-ui-core/docs/web/dropdownlist/how-to/prevent-close-on-scroll.md

 # How to prevent popup close on scroll

-Example that shows how to prevent popup close on scrolling when end of the list is reached
+The following example shows how to prevent popup close when scrolling the dropdown with the mouse wheel and the end of the list is reached.
+Normally in such cases the browser will start scrolling the page, which will close the dropdown.

+> Kendo UI versions 2014.3 and older require a different implementation, namely:
+>
+> `stopScroll(widget.ul);` instead of `stopScroll(widget.ul.parent());`

 #### Example: